 10 Ways to Spot a Wedding Crasher

-The Crasher's theory: He'll dance with an old lady -- whose memory will be so foggy, she'll assume he's a family friend or even her grandson -- and this will have the twin effects of: a) scoring instant credibility; b) scoring a bridesmaid.
+The go-to crasher trick: He'll dance with an elderly guest -- whose memory may be a little foggy, so she might assume he's a family friend -- and this will have the twin effects of: a) scoring instant credibility; b) looking charming in front of all the bridesmaids.
 Don't trust this guy.

-The go-to Crasher trick: If he's talking to someone from the groom's side, he'll say that he knows the bride; if he's talking to the bride's side, he'll say that he knows the groom.
-It's sneaky; it's effective.
-Unless...what if the bride and groom confront him together?
+The go-to crasher trick: If he's talking to someone from the groom's side, he'll say that he knows the bride; if he's talking to the bride's side, he'll say that he knows the groom.
+It can be sneaky and effective -- unless the bride and groom confront him together.
 Checkmate.

-He's larger-than-lifeEvery Crasher sees Vince Vaughn as his hero, and the ultimate Crasher fantasy is to bro-hug the groom, dance with the bride, cut the cake and then give a rousing speech.
-At 99.999 percent of weddings, people you barely know simply don't really act like that.
+The go-to crasher trick: The ultimate Vince Vaughn/Owen Wilson-driven crasher fantasy is to bro-hug the groom, dance with the bride, catch the garter and then give a rousing speech (with a side of liquid courage).
+And you know as well as we do that at 99.9 percent of weddings, people you barely know don't really act like that.
 So if someone does, keep your guard up.

-The Crasher will have a premade alibi like, "I went to high school with Larry," and then back it up with, "You know, Laarrry, that craaazzzy ol' such-and-such!" and then good-naturedly clasp your shoulder, coasting on his charm.
+The go-to crasher trick: The Crasher will have a premade alibi like, "I went to high school with Larry," and then back it up with, "You know, Laarrry, that craaazzzy ol' such-and-such!" and then good-naturedly clasp your shoulder, coasting on his charisma.

-Sure, this guy is a good faker, but here's what's harder to fake: the table he's sitting at.
-If the wedding has assigned seats, the jig's up.
+The go-to crasher trick: Something you just can't fake are seating arrangements and escort cards, so if the wedding has assigned seats, the jig is up.
 Unless, of course, he just never sits down.
 Time for dinner?
-He's in the bathroom, at the bar, anywhere but at the tables.
+He's in the bathroom, at the bar -- anywhere but at a table.

-He seems to be dodging the wedding planner
+The wedding crasher seems to be dodging the wedding planner.

-The Crasher's here for the party, and there's no chance that he wasted his time at your ceremony.
-(No offense.)
+The go-to crasher trick: The crasher's here for the party, and there's no chance that he wasted time at your ceremony.
+(No offense!)
 So ask him questions about the actual ceremony, like, "Did you see the blimp that passed by overhead?
 So cool, right?"
-An actual guest would be confused; a Crasher would play along, saying how much he loved the blimp.
+An actual guest would be confused; a crasher would play along, saying how much he loved the blimp.

-What's the point of going to a wedding if you're not dancing, drinking and eating?
-Now imagine spending all of your weekends at weddings (that's what Crashers do).
+The go-to crasher trick: What's the point of going to a wedding if you're not dancing, drinking and eating?
+Now imagine spending all of your weekends at weddings (that's what crashers do).
 You're going to pick up a few moves -- and you're not going to be shy about jumping on the dance floor when you hear "Sexy and I Know It."
-Seriously, even if you're not.
 Remember, it takes a certain confidence to crash a wedding, after all.